Shivanshu5998s/Shivanshu5998s/README.md

 ## About Me

-⚡With over a year of experience as a full-stack web developer specializing in the MERN stack, I have successfully built and optimized innovative websites.
+⚡ With over a year of experience as a full-stack web developer specializing in the MERN stack, I have successfully built and optimized innovative websites.
 My passion for technology drives me to continually enhance my skills and deliver impactful solutions.
 I excel in collaborative environments, working effectively with diverse teams to achieve common goals.
 I am eager to contribute my expertise to a dynamic technology firm and grow as a web developer.

 <br>